dchosnek/Pi/clock/README.md

 This project uses a Raspberry Pi Zero with the Adafruit 128x64 OLED Bonnet to display the current time in large letters followed by a single line of text underneath.
 The buttons on the OLED Bonnet are used to scroll through various screens of information.

 - clock and current day and date
-- clock with current temperature and weather forecast (obtained from Yahoo weather)
+- clock with current temperature and weather forecast (obtained from OpenWeather)
 - statistics like IP address and hostname (4 lines of stats are displayed)

 Just add the following line to `\etc\rc.local` to start the clock on Pi startup: